-Units are available with an optional direct drive blower which can be set at high and low speed.
+Units are equipped with a direct drive blower which can be set at high and low speed.
 The blower will operate at lower speeds when demand is low and higher speeds when demand is high.
 This results in lower energy consumption.